 Get your spicy on with Roasted Habanero Carrot Salsa, an easy, make-ahead, mouth-watering salsa for all your dippin’ needs.
-So rich and flavorful, you’ll go back again and again for more! vegan + gluten free.
+So rich and flavorful, you’ll go back again and again for more!
+This recipe is vegetarian, vegan and gluten free.
 Disclosure: This post is sponsored by Vitamix.
 Of course, as always, all opinions are my own.

 I hear there’s a big game comin’ up this weekend, so I made us some spicy salsa with sweet, winter-kissed carrots from the farm.
 Y’all know I’m not a sports fan.
 But I’m happy to contribute in the food department where sports or any TV is involved.

 I’m a team player. :D

 My sister first introduced the idea of Roasted Habanero Carrot Salsa after trying it at a Mexican food restaurant in Austin, Tx.
 She convinced me that this habanero hot sauce was something I needed to investigate since I love spicy things, especially when paired with sweeter veggies like sweet potatoes and winter squash.
 I was intrigued.

 Upon my first trip to the farm this winter a few weeks ago, since reopening their barn doors, I spied a big bag of gorgeous carrots.
 I was completely smitten, so I grabbed them as my mind wandered to habaneros and soup.

 Since I’d never worked with habanero before, I did a bit of reading and found in milder climates, they can set fruit year-round.
 Consistently picking the peppers signals the plant to produce more fruit.

 One of my favorite tomato-based salsa recipes incorporates roasted veggies, so I knew I wanted to do the same with this Roasted Habanero Carrot Salsa Recipe.